Argentine National Anthem: Usage

 Performance of the national anthem is mandatory during all official events, and Argentines in attendance are expected to stand up and sing it.
 Radio broadcasters voluntarily perform the anthem at midnight, while TV channels do so before closing down their daily broadcast.
 On national holidays, it is mandatory to perform the national anthem at midnight.

 The national anthem is ruled in Argentine law by Decree 10302/1944.

 The rock musician Charly García broke legal regulations dealing with the reproduction of the song when he included an idiosyncratic cover version in his 1990 album Filosofía barata y zapatos de goma, stirring much controversy.
 In 1998 various Argentine artists reedited the anthem and other patriotic songs in the joint album El Grito Sagrado.
 Other singers followed on their footsteps recreating the piece in their own ways.

 A line from the original version of the national anthem was used as the Argentine title of the 1928 film known in English as The Charge of the Gauchos.

 The national anthem appears at the beginning of the 1985 film The Official Story, an Academy Award winner.

 Short instrumental versions

-Due to the excessive length of the official version, in international events such as the Olympic Games, professional soccer games, and the Rugby World Cup, only the instrumental introduction (which lasts 1 minute 6 seconds) is played.
-Another variation is to play the instrumental introductory section followed by the last three lines (with the third line repeated), or the musical break that leads into the chorus, the chorus itself, and the coda.
-In profession soccer games, the final part of the anthem is played since 2019.
+Due to the excessive length of the official full-length version, which has a duration of around three to four minutes, during international sporting events such as professional soccer games, the Rugby World Cup, and the Olympics, only the instrumental introduction (which has a duration of around 1 minute) is played.
+Another variation is to play the instrumental introductory section followed by the last three lines (with the third line repeated).
+Since 2019, in professional soccer games, the final part of the anthem is played, which consists of the instrumental part before the chorus, the chorus, and the coda.
+The Olympic Games currently uses an abridged version of the anthem which consists of the entire modern version's lyrics, with the pre-chorus instrumental omitted.
 Although traditional, these arrangements are not recognized by Argentine law.